 - Appropriates the property to his or her own use or to the use of any person not entitled to use of the property.

 Third-degree grand theft charges occur when someone steals $300 or more worth of property.
 Penalties include up to five years in prison or five years of probation and a $5,000 fine.
 If someone steals $20,000 or more worth of property, they can be charged with second-degree grand theft.
 Penalties include up to 15 years in prison or 15 years of probation and a $10,000 fine.
 Stealing $100,000 or more worth of property is considered first-degree theft.
 Penalties include up to 30 years in prison with a maximum fine of $10,000 making it important that a felony theft attorney in Ft Lauderdal is consulted.

 If someone “enter[s] a dwelling, a structure, or a conveyance (motor vehicle, boat, train, etc.) with the intent to commit an offense therein”, they are committing burglary.
 Florida burglary charges require that the person did not have permission to be in or on the property.
 However, it is important to keep in mind that even if that person did have permission to be on the property, but remained on it after being asked to leave, they can still be charged.

 Florida recognizes three degrees of burglary:

-There are many potential defenses to Florida felony theft charges including lack of intent, obtaining or using the property for a lawful purpose, acting out of necessity or duress, consent, and mistake of fact.
+There are many potential defenses to felony theft charges including lack of intent, obtaining or using the property for a lawful purpose, acting out of necessity or duress, consent, and mistake of fact.
 Each has very specific definitions which can be applied to individual felony theft charges based on the facts and circumstances of the situation.
-If you or a loved one has been charged with a felony theft offense in Florida, contact a Ft Lauderdale felony theft lawyer right away to review the charges against you, determine which legal defenses might apply to your situation, and make sure that your rights are protected.
+If you or a loved one has been charged with a theft offense, contact a Ft Lauderdale felony theft lawyer right away to review the charges against you, determine which legal defenses might apply to your situation, and make sure that your rights are protected.